BidyutMazumdar/GDSN-X-Decision-Intelligence-System/README.md

 ## Overview
 **GDSN-X™** is a next-generation decision intelligence system designed to evaluate **risk, stability, and strategic impact** across business, policy, and global environments.

-The system integrates **economic, political, and social dimensions** into a unified analytical architecture for **high-stakes and strategic decision-making**.
+The system integrates **economic, political, and social dimensions** into a unified analytical architecture for **high-stakes strategic decision-making**.

 ---